-Fuel Filters
+Fuel Filter

-The filters (see Figure 8) are spin-off throw-away units.
-A water drain is situated at the bottom of one filter case.
-This should be used to drain off moisture either daily or at the end of every exercise period, depending on unit application.
+The filters (Figure 5-5) are spin-off, throw-away units.
 Fill the new filters with diesel fuel and put a light coat of fuel on the sealing gasket.
-Install and tighten by hand until the gasket just touches the filter head.
+Install and tighten by hand until gasket just touches the filter head.
 Tighten an additional one-half to three-fourths of a turn.
-The fuel system will need bleeding if: